 - Your iPhone resets its settings and restarts

 Cool Tip!
 Ever wonder what Siri stands for?
 It’s actually Speech Interpretation & Recognition Interface

 How to Fix Siri Problems in General

 If you are having problems with Siri, you may try the following steps to resolve your issue

 - Make sure that that your iPhone is connected to the Internet

 - Make sure that Siri is enabled (Settings > General > Siri) especially if you have older iOS.
 On iOS 10 select Settings > Siri > and enable Siri.
-And on iOS 11, go to Settings > Siri & Seach and make sure you have at least one of the Siri toggles enabled, including one of the following: Listen for Hey Siri, Press Home for Siri, or Allow Siri When Locked (or more).
+And on iOS 11 and 12, go to Settings > Siri & Seach and make sure you have at least one of the Siri toggles enabled, including one of the following: Listen for Hey Siri, Press Home for Siri, or Allow Siri When Locked (or more).

 - Some of the Siri features require you to use Location Services.
 You may want to turn on Location Services (Settings > Privacy > Location Services > Siri & Dictation)

 - A reader noticed that Siri’s volume is independent of your device’s set volume.
 While Siri is answering a question push the volume button to increase volume!
 Instant sound!!!